 With the glass cut I now have a template to measure and cut out the door hole for the window.

 After they were cut I decided to paint them before the glass was in them.
 This made my life easier by not having to tape up the window once everything was put together.
-I was careful not to get any paint in the sawed out line.
-It could effect how the glass sits in there.
+I was careful not to get any paint in the sawed-out line.

 Now that I had the hole and glass cut, I needed to add the boards that will sit on the top and bottom of the window on each side of the door.
 These boards are what the window frame will be attached to.